Nauja/awesome-ryver/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 This package mostly started as a joke, and from the desire of adding some extra and funny formatting features to Ryver, without requiring administrator rights or any access to the server.
-This is done by either installing [AwesomeRyver.user.script](AwesomeRyver.user.script) with [Tampermonkey](https://www.tampermonkey.net/) for the web version, or by script injection with this Python package for the desktop version.
+This is done by either installing [AwesomeRyver.user.js](AwesomeRyver.user.js) with [Tampermonkey](https://www.tampermonkey.net/) for the web version, or by script injection with this Python package for the desktop version.

 ## In your browser

-Easy, first make sure [Tampermonkey](https://www.tampermonkey.net/) is installed in your browser, then download [AwesomeRyver.user.script](AwesomeRyver.user.script) and install it via Tampermonkey.
+Easy, first make sure [Tampermonkey](https://www.tampermonkey.net/) is installed in your browser, then download [AwesomeRyver.user.js](AwesomeRyver.user.js) and install it via Tampermonkey.

 ## On your desktop